Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 Can I use jojoba oil on my face every day?

-Many people can use a small amount daily, but start slowly.
-Patch-test first and use one or two drops.
-Stop if you notice clogged pores, itching, redness, or swelling.
-[AAD, 2021]
+Many people can use a small amount daily, but start slowly — patch-test first, use one or two drops, and stop if you notice clogged pores, itching, redness, or swelling [AAD, 2021].

 Is jojoba oil good for acne?

 It may suit some acne-prone skin, but the evidence is limited.
-The best-known human study tested a clay–jojoba mask without a control group, so it does not prove that jojoba oil alone treats acne.
-[Meier et al., 2012]
+The best-known human study tested a clay–jojoba mask without a control group, so it doesn’t prove jojoba oil alone treats acne [Meier et al., 2012].

 Can jojoba oil replace moisturizer?